Explore Los Angeles

 If you believe, like Colonel Griffith J. Griffith, in the transformative power of observation, then the Griffith Observatory is the L.A. museum for you and your children.
 Located in the park that also...
 Read More

 If you believe, like Colonel Griffith J. Griffith, in the transformative power of observation, then the Griffith Observatory is the L.A. museum for you and your children.
 Located in the park that also bears that philanthropist's name, the observatory was recently renovated completely (it originally opened in 1935), but it still offers free public telescope viewing on every clear night in the city.
-Look up into the universe with the historic Zeiss telescope, the historic coelostat (solar telescope) or the portable telescopes on the lawn and a whole new perspective opens up.
+Look up into the universe with the historic Zeiss telescope, the famed coelostat (solar telescope) or the portable telescopes on the lawn and a whole new perspective opens up in the sky.
 Be sure to visit the Samuel Oschin Planetarium for one of the in-depth shows, but note that there is an admission fee for those.
 Everything else, including parking, is free at the Griffith Observatory.

 - Tue-Fri: Noon-10pm